Frequently asked questions

 What should you pay attention to when the trainer is in your child's mouth?

-Do not talk while wearing it, do not bite or chew on the device, and do not jump around while wearing it.
+Don’t talk while wearing the device, don’t bite or chew on it, and don’t jump around while wearing it.

 What motivational tools can we use to help?